ros-visualization/visualization_tutorials/rviz_plugin_tutorials/src/doc/panel_plugin_tutorial.rst

 problems are:

 - not having a plugin_description.xml file,
-- not exporting it in the manifest.xml file, or
+- not exporting it in the CMakeLists.txt file, or
-- not properly referencing the library file (like librviz_plugin_tutorials.so) from plugin_description.xml.
+- not properly referencing the library file (like rviz_plugin_tutorials.so) from plugin_description.xml.

-Once you've added the Teleop panel to RViz, you just need to enter a topic name to publish the geometry_msgs/Twist command velocities on.
+Once you've added the Teleop panel to RViz, you just need to enter a topic name to publish the geometry_msgs/msg/Twist command velocities on.
 Once a non-empty string has been entered in the "Output Topic" field, the control square area should light up and accept mouse events.
 Holding the mouse button down in the control area sends a linear